+Note that this theorem does not apply to AV, which is indeed polynomial-time computable.
+Interestingly, a similar result also holds for 2D-Euclidean preferences.
+We say that an approval profile is 2D-Euclidean if the voters and the candidates can be represented in the two-dimensional Euclidean space so that for each voter $i$ the following holds: if $i$ approves a candidate $c$, then she also approves all candidates that are closer to $i$ than $c$.
+The following theorem applies, e.g., to PAV and CC.

+\begin{theorem}[\citet{god-bat-sko-fal:c:2d-abc}] Let $w:\naturals\to\reals$ be a non-linear and concave function.
+Given a 2D-Euclidean approval profile profile~$A$, a committee size~$k$, and a bound $s$, it is $\np$-hard to decide if there is a $k$-size committee with a $w$-score of at least $s$. \end{theorem}

+Winning committees of sequential and reverse sequential Thiele methods can be computed in polynomial time; this follows immediately from their definitions.
+The same holds for Greedy Monroe, seq-\phragmen{}, the Method of Equal Shares, and SAV.
+In contrast, appropriate decision problems for Monroe's rule \cite{complexityProportionalRepr}, leximax-\phragmen{} \cite{aaai/BrillFJL17-phragmen}, and MAV \cite{leg-mar-meh:approx_multiwinner} are $\np$-complete.
+The $\np$-hardness for MAV also holds for 2D-Euclidean preferences \cite{god-bat-sko-fal:c:2d-abc}.
+These complexity results are summarised in \Cref{tab:axioms_summary}.

+To conclude, the complexity classification discussed here should not be misunderstood in implying that $\np$-hard ABC rules are impractical and should be avoided.
+There is a wide range of algorithmic techniques available to solve $\np$-hard problems, and many disciplines in computer science encounter (and routinely solve) computationally hard problems.
+Instead the message here is the following: When using a polynomial-time computable rule, even very large instances can be expected to be solved quickly.
+For $\np$-hard rules, a more thorough analysis is necessary to determine how large instances can be solved (cf.~\Cref{sec:howtocompute}).

-\subsection{How to Compute Winning Committees?}
+\section{How to Compute Winning Committees?}

 The arguably most central algorithmic question is: how to compute winning committees for an ABC voting rule?
 Clearly, the answer significantly differs from rule to rule.
-Rules that can be computed in polynomial time generally do not require sophisticated algorithms; In particular, algorithms for AV, SAV, as well as for sequential and reverse sequential Thiele methods follow immediately from their corresponding definitions.
-Algorithms for \phragmen's sequential rule and Rule~X are slightly more involved but also do not require more than a careful adaption of the corresponding mathematical definitions.
+Rules that can be computed in polynomial time generally do not require sophisticated algorithms.
+In particular, algorithms for AV, SAV, as well as for sequential and reverse sequential Thiele methods follow immediately from their corresponding definitions.
+Algorithms for \phragmen's sequential rule and the Method of Equal Shares are slightly more involved but also do not require more than a careful adaption of the corresponding mathematical definitions.
 (Note that for seq-\phragmen{} it is more convenient to implement its discrete formulation.)
-For rules that are NP-hard to compute, we discuss four algorithmic methods in the following: integer linear programs, approximation algorithms, fixed-parameter algorithms, and algorithms for structured domains.
+For rules that are $\np$-hard to compute, we discuss four algorithmic methods in the following: integer linear programs, fixed-parameter algorithms, approximation algorithms, and algorithms for structured domains.